Virgin Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software facilitates the way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with automatic updates on Virgin’s changes.
-Even though utilising the software is not a prerequisite for Virgin , demonstrating you can remain up to date with Virgin’s Handbook requirements is a helpful support to your panel application and, more importantly, protect your firm’s panel status.
+This software optimises the way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with notifications given on Virgin’s changes.
+While utilising the software is not a prerequisite for Virgin , demonstrating you can remain up to date with Virgin’s Handbook requirements is an excellent support to your panel application and, just as importantly, protect your panel standing.

-The system creates real-time alerts, automatically produces compliance and CQS reports, and will enhance your firm's efficiency.
-In addition it is user friendly, cost-effective and, for many firms, leads to a PII saving.
+COMPLETIONmonitor creates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
+It is also simply to use, cost-effective and, for many firms, results in a PII saving.

 Find a Law Firm approved by Virgin

-Mortgage companies frequently vary their requirements.
+Mortgage companies often change their requirements.
 The UK Finance Lenders’ Handbook requirements from Virgin are not guidelines, they are instructions from a client.
 As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes